Furnished holiday lettings

 Accommodation is ‘furnished’ if the visitor is entitled to the use of furniture.
 There should be sufficient furniture provided for normal occupation.

-If the accommodation meets these criteria, the property will then need to pass the following qualifying tests.
+If the accommodation meets these criteria, the property will then need to pass the following qualifying tests which help determine:

-All three of the following tests must be satisfied if a letting is to qualify:
+All four of the following tests must be satisfied if a letting is to qualify as a furnished holiday let:

-1. The availability condition - during the period (normally the tax year), the accommodation is available for commercial letting as holiday accommodation to the public for at least 210 days.
+- the property must available for commercial letting as holiday accommodation to the public for at least 210 days in the tax year.
 A property that is owner-occupied for part of the year cannot be treated as available for letting while it is owner-occupied.
 However, an owner can move out of their home during the holiday season and return to live there when the season is over.
+This is called The availability condition.

-2. The letting condition - during the period the accommodation is commercially let as holiday accommodation to the public for at least 105 days.
+- the property must be commercially let as holiday accommodation to the public for at least 105 days in the tax year.
 There is an averaging election (if more than one FHL is owned) or a period of grace election which may help if this condition is not met every year.
+This is called The letting condition.

-3. The pattern of occupation condition - the accommodation must not be let for periods of longer-term occupation (normally 31 days or more) for more than 155 days during the year.
+- The property must not be let for periods of longer-term occupation (normally 31 days or more) for more than 155 days during the year.
+This is called The pattern of occupation condition.

 Property closed for part of the year or part only of property let